Enums

 For the third type, it's represented as the uleb128 representing the type for value 2

-followed by the tuple:
+followed by the tuple.
+The tuple

 ExampleStruct::T2(3,true) = 0x020301